Karinateii/SmartHub/ARCHITECTURE.md

 **Purpose:** Orchestrates the flow of data between the Domain and Infrastructure layers.
 Defines use cases and DTOs.

 **Characteristics:**
-- ✅ Depends **only** on Domain layer
+- Depends only on the Domain layer
-- ✅ Defines interfaces (contracts) for services and repositories
+- Defines interfaces (contracts) for services and repositories
-- ✅ Contains DTOs for data transfer
+- Contains DTOs for data transfer
-- ✅ Contains validators (FluentValidation)
+- Contains validators (FluentValidation)
-- ✅ No direct database or external service access
+- No direct database or external service access

 **Files:**
 ```